jillymackay/jillymackay.github.io/content/authors/admin/_index.md

 ---
-bio: I'm mainly interested in exploring the application of different research methodologies to STEMM teaching, including open science approaches, the interface between qualitative and quantitative research, and selecting the right methodology for the right research question
+bio: I'm mainly interested in exploring the application of different research methodologies to STEMM teaching, including open science approaches, the interface between qualitative and quantitative research, and selecting the right methodology for the right research question.
 education:
   courses:
   - course: PhD Characterising personality traits in cattle using biotelemetry systems